ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

     end
     ```

 Enter **Play** mode to test the game.
-You should notice when finishing the race the Best and Last time gets updated.
-Exit and enter **Play** mode again, this time you should see the time for **Best Time** is displayed.
+You will notice when finishing the race the Best and Last time gets updated.
+Exit and enter **Play** mode again, this time you will see the time for **Best Time** is displayed.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">